clinton-mwachia/react-skeleton-dashboard/README.md

 ---

-For more information and documentation, visit the [ReactDashPro GitHub repository](https://github.com/your-username/react-dash-pro).
+For more information and documentation, visit the [react-dashboard GitHub repository](https://github.com/your-username/react-dash-pro).